ChangjunZhoJoe/wechatBlacklist/README.md

 # WechatBlackList is a website to help Wechat groupchat administrators to deal with advertisers.

-  You can also use it to check if a Wechat ID has been reported before, and how many times it has been reported.
+  Use it to check if a Wechat ID has been reported before, and how many times it has been reported.
-  Please also report the user if you feel necessary.
+  Also report the user if you feel necessary.

 # How to use the website?